AliForghani/DecisionTreeEnsemble/README.md

 This ensemble methods use predictors with very algorithm.
 For example, using DTs, SVD or linear regression in the ensemble and aggregate their results (using average of models as the prediction of the ensemble).
 A major benefit is that ddifferent models can be trained in parallel.

 ### Bagging
 This method uses the same algorithm for all predictors but training them on different random subset of training set (rows) or subset of features (columns).
+Again, tarining models can be perform in parallel.
 Here, we explore the major hyperparameters of [BaggingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.BaggingRegressor.html) API of scikit-learn.
 - estimator: this is the base algorithm for ensemble models.
 If unspecified, it defaults to DecisionTreeRegressor
 -  n_estimators: The number predictors in the ensemble.
 -  max_samples: The number of samples to draw from X to train each predictor.